EnigmaCurry/curlbomb/README.md

 this port.
 See sshd_config(5).

 `--ssl CERTIFICATE` Run the HTTP server with TLS encryption.
-Give the full path to your SSL certificate, optionally PGP (ascii-armored) encrypted.
+Give the full path to your SSL certificate, optionally PGP encrypted.
 The file should contain the entire certificate chain, including the CA certificate, if any.

 `--survey` Only print the curl (or wget) command.
 Don't redirect to a shell command.
 Useful for testing script retrieval without running